ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

   since C could represent the start of a new concept hierarchy.

 Thus the section tagger pushes concepts onto the stack as they get more specific.
-It pops concepts from the stack if more specific than the most recently recognized concept.
+It pops concepts from the stack if they are more specific than the most recently recognized concept.

 Concept Ambiguity Resolution
 ----------------------------